taseNous/Quality-Assurance-and-Standards/README.md

 Tasks <br>

+1. <br>
+2. The tasks analyze user interaction efficiency using KLM modeling.
+Task 1 evaluates keyboard vs. mouse input for a library form, while Task 2 estimates time for booking a museum visit based on keystrokes and mouse actions. <br>
-1. Two C programs sort numbers in ascending and descending order.
+3. Two C programs sort numbers in ascending and descending order.
 The task analyzes their operators, Halstead metrics, complexity, and efficiency. <br>
-2
-3
 4. The task involves analyzing a C program, evaluating its correctness, understanding its circuit complexity, counting execution paths, and designing test cases.